l-jacobi/hw-09/README.md

 ## the Makefile

-You compile the final program with `make what` and run it with `./what`.
-I probably could've thought of something better.
-I can't guarentee anything other than `make what` and `make test_cities` will actually compile.
+You compile the final program with `make tsp` and run it with `./tsp`.
+I can't guarentee anything other than `make what` and `make test_cities` will actually compile properly.
 Anything else in there is a wild experiment with something I do not fully understand.

 Rebecca Guglin: random_permutation, tsp.cc, visualization
 =========================================================